rtxxx0001/GoonPhotoWidget/README.md

 This app is simple & light and is made for displaying folder of photos on your desktop.

-**Newest release includes .png support and monitor snap button to enabled/disable **
+**Newest release includes .png support and monitor snap button to enable/disable photo window to stick to monitor **

 Functions: